c0d3x-software/react-away/docs/view/review/reactive.md

 }
 ```

-All props are converted in reactive objects in Reactful, avoiding any extra coding for imports, hooks and calls to deal with local states.
+All props are converted in reactive objects in React Away, avoiding any extra coding for imports, hooks and calls to deal with local states.

 ```tsx
 const Hello = props => <>